NGYeung/U-AutoRec-KAN/README.md

 *The problem statement:*
 Suppose we have $`m`$ users and $`n`$ items in the dataset, the dataset $`D`$ provides us with a partial observation of the user-item interaction matrix $`R`$, the i-th row of which is the rating from the i-th user for all items.
 Thus, we can conveniently denote user preferences as $`u_1, \cdots, u_m \in \mathbb{R}^n`$.

-The autoencoder receives known ratings as the input, encodes them as a low-dimensional representation, and recoves the rating through a decoder structure.
+The autoencoder receives known ratings as the input, encodes them as a low-dimensional representation, and recovers the rating through a decoder structure.
 Let's denote the reconstruction of rating $`r`$ as $`\tilde r = h(r)`$.
 The algorithm solves the following optimization problem.

 $$\min \limits_{r\in D} \| r - h(r;\theta) \|_2^2$$